Safety Representative Training Course

 - Course review, assessment, and certification

 The role of Safety Representative is established in Irish law.
-This course ensures compliance with the following legislation:
+This course supports compliance with the following legislation:

 Safety, Health and Welfare at Work Act 2005 - Section 25

-Section 25 of the 2005 Act provides that employees may select and appoint a Safety Representative to represent them in consultations with their employer on matters of safety, health, and welfare at work.
-The Safety Representative has the right to inspect the workplace, investigate accidents, and accompany HSA inspectors.
+Section 25 of the 2005 Act gives employees the right to select a Safety Representative to speak for them on safety, health, and welfare at work.
+The representative can inspect the workplace, investigate accidents, and accompany HSA inspectors.
+In plain terms: employees choose the representative, and the employer must facilitate the role.

 Section 26 - Safety Consultation